 Northeast Greenland – Scoresby Sund In Depth

-We are thrilled to invite you on this new Northeast Greenland adventure while enjoying the comfort of our elegant 12-passenger ship M/S Balto in September 2023!
+We are thrilled to invite you on this Northeast Greenland adventure while enjoying the comfort of our elegant 12-passenger ship M/S Balto!

 As we venture into the world’s largest fjord system, we will be humbled by the magnificent scenery, and the presence of enormous icebergs.
 We will use our Zodiacs to explore further afield, cruising between the icebergs and finding interesting shore landings.